-Last Monday evening, having just arrived home after the short walk from Trentham Station, I remarked to my family that it was unusual for the wind to blow from the northeast in Upper Hutt.
-Five days later and it’s still blowing from there.
+One evening, having just arrived home after the short walk from Trentham Station, I remarked to my family that it was unusual for the wind to blow from the northeast in Upper Hutt.
+Five days later and it was still blowing from there.

-For over a week now, mean sea level pressure has been higher than usual south and east of New Zealand while pressures have been lower than usual over the Tasman Sea (to the northwest).
+For over a week, mean sea level pressure had been higher than usual south and east of New Zealand while pressures were lower than usual over the Tasman Sea (to the northwest).
 This anomalous pattern is not confined to the surface – it extends up through the troposphere and further.
 This is known as a blocked pattern, where highs and lows become slow moving or stationary.
-Such slow moving frontal systems can result in heavy and sometimes intense rainfall, and we have seen some of that in the Severe Weather Warnings affecting south Canterbury, Waikato, Coromandel and Gisborne this week.
+Such slow moving frontal systems can result in heavy and sometimes intense rainfall, and this was reflected in the Severe Weather Warnings affecting south Canterbury, Waikato, Coromandel and Gisborne during that week

 The animation here shows the high pressure to the southeast as either a ridge or an anticyclone.
-The depression over the Tasman Sea has gone through the complete life cycle from early stages of contrasting air masses on 28 and 29 July, through development and deepening on 30 and 31 July, to mature and filling in on 1 and 2 August.
-Today (3 August) there is a fairly uniform air mass of rotating belts of convection.
+The depression over the Tasman Sea went through the complete life cycle from early stages of contrasting air masses on 28 and 29 July, through development and deepening on 30 and 31 July, to mature and filling in on 1 and 2 August.
+By 3 August there was a fairly uniform air mass of rotating belts of convection.

 All this time, the wind flow over central and southern New Zealand has been from the northeast.
 For Wellington this has resulted in an unusually long period of wind from between east and northeast.
 Winds of this direction are fairly rare as shown in the diagram below, called a wind rose.